• Skip to main content

 FAQ

-Can you freeze persian love cake?
+Can you freeze Persian love cake?

 Yes, you can!
 Wrap slices individually in plastic wrap and freeze for up to three months.
 Thaw at room temperature when ready to enjoy.